Lanfranc of Milan: Legacy

 Lanfranc had put rational surgical intervention on a par with medicine prescribed by physicians.
 In 1314 Henri de Mondeville published his Latin thesis Chirurgia in which he relied on the arguments of Lanfranc to position surgery as medicine.
 Lanfranc's treatise on surgery Chirurgia Magna, also known as the Science of Chirgurie or Cirgurie to distinguish it from the Inventarium, and other manuscripts on what was regarded to be rational surgery were in the 14th century translated into English and were eagerly read in England as surgery textbooks.
 In the English translations of Chirurgia Magna the practical advice passed on by Lanfranc was given more room than the theoretical knowledge Lanfranc had also cared to impart.
 The Chirurgia Magna was republished as book in over seventy editions and translated into multiple languages from 1490 onward.
-Lanfranc is remembered in the English surgery profession for recommending in the Chirurgia Magna bloodletting to treat localized pain, such as migrane.
+Lanfranc is remembered in the English surgery profession for recommending in the Chirurgia Magna bloodletting to treat localized pain, such as a migriane.